kkamara/python-selenium/README.md

 ```
 docker-compose up --build -d
 ```
-You will get a container named `python-docker-skeleton_selenium_1` that you can view with `docker ps -a`.
+You will get a selenium docker image that you can view with `docker ps -a`.

 ## Usage
 ```